alex-whan/reading-notes/README.md

 ### About This Site

 Hello there!
-My name is Alex, and I'm a Code Fellows and Software Developer in the Seattle area.
+My name is Alex, and I'm a CSoftware Developer in the Seattle area.
 A born-and-raised Washingtonian, I've long been interested in learning to code thanks to the thriving technology industry in my beautiful hometown of Seattle.
-Pacific Northwest is best, as they say.

 I’ve been fascinated by coding for a long time in large part due to my love of languages and linguistics, and I love how technology has the ability to be a universal language no matter where you are in the world.

-This website features reading notes from throughout my Code 201, Code 301 and Code 401 courses, which will help to document my learning journey as a software developer.
+This website features reading notes from throughout my Code 201, Code 301, and Code 401 courses, which will help to document my learning journey as a software developer.
 Please find the links to each reading and topic below, organized by course.

 ## Code 201 - Foundations of Software Development